 - The Fair Labor Standards Act (FLSA) defines the minimum wage, overtime status and work categories and provides child labor protection.
 When position descriptions are used to determine the exempt (overtime) status of jobs, they must accurately describe the work being performed.

-- Record of Duties to be Performed (for Evaluation Purposes): A complete and accurate position description can assist a supervisor in establishing performance objectives and conducting employee performance reviews.
-Job-related counseling is more effective if objectives are clearly defined.
-This allows for objective, constructive discussions that might not be possible without clearly defined performance objectives.
+- Record of Duties to be Performed (for Evaluation Purposes): A complete and accurate position description assists a supervisor in establishing performance objectives and conducting employee performance reviews.
+Clearly defined performance objectives allow for constructive discussions between the employee and supervisor.

 - Recruitment: Position descriptions are used to identify both minimum and preferred education and experience for a position.
 They include necessary knowledge, skills and abilities required to successfully perform a position.
 The position description also includes any special licensing, certifications, or other necessary requirements.

 Compensation and Organizational Effectiveness reviews working, or business, titles to ensure they reasonably reflect the job duties, responsibilities and level of the position.